Ovarian Cancer Treatment Options: An In-Depth Guide to Surgery, Chemotherapy, and More

 Chemotherapy for Ovarian Cancer

-Chemotherapy is a systemic treatment that uses drugs to kill cancer cells throughout the body.
-It is often used in combination with surgery to treat ovarian cancer.
-Chemotherapy may be given after surgery (adjuvant chemotherapy) to eliminate any remaining cancer cells and reduce the risk of recurrence.
+Chemotherapy for ovarian cancer may be given after surgery (adjuvant chemotherapy) to eliminate any remaining cancer cells and reduce the risk of recurrence.
 In some cases, chemotherapy may be administered before surgery (neoadjuvant chemotherapy) to shrink the tumor and make the surgery more successful.

 The most common chemotherapy drugs used to treat ovarian cancer are carboplatin and paclitaxel.
 These drugs are usually given intravenously (through a vein) in cycles, with periods of treatment followed by periods of rest to allow the body to recover.

 To facilitate the administration of chemotherapy, a portacath (also known as a port) is often used.
-A portacath is a small, implantable device that is inserted under the skin, typically in the chest area, through a minor outpatient surgical procedure.
+A portacath is a small, implantable device inserted under the skin, typically in the chest area, through a minor outpatient surgical procedure.
 The port is connected to a catheter that leads to a large vein, allowing for easier access to the bloodstream during chemotherapy sessions.

 Hyperthermic Intraperitoneal Chemotherapy (HIPEC) and Intraperitoneal Chemotherapy (IP)

 Two specialized forms of chemotherapy for ovarian cancer are hyperthermic intraperitoneal chemotherapy (HIPEC) and intraperitoneal (IP) chemotherapy.
 HIPEC involves delivering heated chemotherapy directly into the abdominal cavity during surgery, while IP chemotherapy delivers the drugs directly into the abdomen after surgery.
-These targeted approaches can be more effective in treating ovarian cancer that has spread within the abdominal cavity.

 Throughout chemotherapy, your medical team will work closely with you to manage side effects and maintain your quality of life.
 Common side effects of chemotherapy include fatigue, nausea, hair loss, and increased risk of infection due to a weakened immune system.
-Your healthcare team can provide medications and supportive care to help alleviate these side effects.
-It’s important to communicate any concerns or symptoms you experience during treatment so that your team can provide the necessary support and care.

 Targeted Therapy for Ovarian Cancer

-Targeted therapy is a type of cancer treatment that focuses on specific molecules or pathways involved in cancer cell growth and survival.
+Targeted therapy is a type of cancer treatment focusing on specific molecules or pathways involved in cancer cell growth and survival.
 These therapies are designed to attack cancer cells while minimizing damage to healthy cells.
-Targeted therapies for ovarian cancer may include drugs that inhibit the growth of blood vessels that supply the tumor (anti-angiogenic agents) or drugs that target specific genetic mutations in cancer cells (PARP inhibitors).

 PARP inhibitors, such as olaparib (Lynparza), rucaparib (Rubraca), and niraparib (Zejula), are targeted therapies that work by exploiting a weakness in cancer cells with ovarian cancer mutations in the BRCA1 or BRCA2 genes.
 These mutations impair the cells’ ability to repair damaged DNA, making them more susceptible to the effects of PARP inhibitors.
-PARP inhibitors can be used as maintenance therapy after chemotherapy to help delay disease recurrence in patients with BRCA mutations or other forms of homologous recombination deficiency (HRD).

 Before starting targeted therapy, your healthcare team may test your cancer cells to determine if they have specific genetic mutations that can be targeted by these drugs.
 This personalized approach to treatment can help improve outcomes and minimize side effects.